Latent Concept Disentanglement in Transformer-based Language Models: Experimental Details and Additional Experiments for

 We show evidence to refute this.
 In particular, in Figure~\ref{fig:gemma27b_confidence_distribution}, we show that the model places trivial confidence on the altered-type answer, even if they share the same bridge value.
 Therefore, we add further evidence to the bridge-resolving mechanism.

 \textbf{The role of MLPs}.
 We performed similar intervention experiments on the MLPs at the last token position just like with the attention heads.
-They are observed to be much less interesting in their functional roles: we find that the MLPs appear to primarily process the output concept type, and do not participate heavily in outputting the bridge concept representation.
+They are observed to primarily process the output concept type, and do not participate heavily in outputting the bridge concept representation.
 This is revealed in Figure~\ref{fig:mlp_geography}.

 \textbf{Smaller LLM exhibits weaker disentanglement}.
 To contrast against our results for the 27B model, we study a small model in the same family of Gemma 2 models, \textit{Gemma-2-2B}.
 This smaller model has significantly lower accuracies on the problems, measured at 20 shots.
 [City, Capital]: 71.67\%, [University, Capital]: 25.83\%, [Landmark, Capital]: 66.67\%, [City, Calling Code]: 47.5\%, [University, Calling Code]: 57.5\%, [Landmark, Calling Code]: 23.33\%.